waimea-cfitzsimmons/300dtd-assessment/docs/Design.md

 This means that the website works as intended and that it has a good experience for the end user in terms of serving its purpose.

 It is important for a website to work properly as intended otherwise there is no point in the website.
-Also I think I fail if my website doesn't function.

 I will have to error test every time I update the website and let my end users use it multiple times over the course of development in order to make sure that there are no bugs or errors in my website and that everything is working as intended.